awsdocs/amazon-cloudwatch-user-guide/doc_source/ContributorInsights-CreateRule.md

 In a rule, when you specify field names or values, all matching is case sensitive\.

 You can use built\-in sample rules when you create a rule or you can create your own rule from scratch\.
+Contributor Insights includes sample rules for the following types of logs:
++ Amazon API Gateway logs
++ Amazon Route 53 public DNS query logs
++ Amazon Route 53 resolver query logs
++ CloudWatch Container Insights logs
++ VPC flow logs

 **To create a rule using a built\-in sample rule**